gi1mic/teensy2dmd/README.md

 ![alt text](https://github.com/gi1mic/teensy2dmd/blob/master/photos/Pwr%20%26%20interconnect.jpg " Power and HUB75 Interconnect")

-# Example script file (for DOS and MS Windows)
+# Example script files
-You will need to change the com port, filename and directory in the following example to suit your own situation
+For DOS and MS Windows you can create a simple BAT file containing the following.
+Of course you will need to change the com port, filename and directory in the following example to suit your own needs

 	@echo off